piotrmbednarczyk/acmetravel/README.md

 It is recommended to build project from command line.
 Building from IDE may require installing Lombok plugin.

+* Please first update correct login and password for the database access in /src/main/resources/application.properties file!
+Both were removed for security reasones.

 Go to project directory.
 Usual maven build command should work fine:

 ```